-The University of Connecticut's policy prohibits discrimination in education, employment, and in the provision of services on the basis of race, religion, sex, age, marital status, national origin, ancestry, sexual orientation, disabled veteran status, physical or mental disability, mental retardation, and other specifically covered mental disabilities In adhering to this policy, the University abides by the Americans with Disabilities Act 504 of the Rehabilitation Act of 1973.
+The University of Connecticut's policy prohibits discrimination as outlined in the previous paragraph.
+In adhering to this policy, the University abides by the Americans with Disabilities Act 504 of the Rehabilitation Act of 1973.
 The Physical Therapy Program encourages all qualified individuals to apply for admission into the Doctor of Physical Therapy (DPT) program.